 You should register initially for thesis credit no later than one quarter prior to graduation.
-A typed copy of the thesis must be approved by the thesis committee and then submitted to the dissertation secretary.
-At least two weeks before conferral of the degree, the final copy of the thesis should be returned to the dissertation secretary for approval.
-Three copies of the thesis, including an abstract and the signed approval page, must be submitted to the dissertation secretary at least 10 days before graduation.
+A printed copy of the thesis must be approved by the thesis committee and then submitted to the dissertation secretary before defense.
+Defense of the document must take place at least six weeks before the graduation during which the student plans to graduate.
+Three weeks before conferral of the degree, the post-defense copy of the thesis should be submitted to the dissertation secretary for final checking.
+The digital file of the thesis, plus a signed paper copy of the approval page, must be submitted to the dissertation secretary at least 10 days before graduation.
+If this deadline is not met, graduation will be delayed.